tal2k4xj/devocps-workshop/Readme.md

     noCache: true
 ```

-### Custom Strategy Options

-The Custom build strategy allows developers to define a specific builder image responsible for the entire build process.
-Using your own builder image allows you to customize your build process.
-By allowing you to define a specific builder image responsible for the entire build process, OpenShift Container Platform’s Custom build strategy was designed to fill a gap created with the increased popularity of creating container images.
-When there is a requirement for a build to still produce individual artifacts (packages, JARs, WARs, installable ZIPs, and base images, for example), a Custom builder image using the Custom build strategy is the perfect match to fill that gap.

 ### Pipeline Strategy Options

 The Pipeline build strategy allows developers to define a Jenkins pipeline for execution by the Jenkins pipeline plugin.
 The build can be started, monitored, and managed by OpenShift Container Platform in the same way as any other build type.